 Byron is Aria's father and a college professor at Hollis.
 Shortly after Alison's disappearance, he moves the family to Iceland for a year as a sabbatical.
 He had an affair with a student prior to the moving, and was discovered by Aria and Alison.
 It's the first secret A uses against Aria and the Liars, threatening to expose it to Ella.

+- Offscreen Breakup: Both times he broke up with Meredith, it was off screen.
 Also, he divorces Ella in the six months timeskip between seasons two and three.

-Overprotective Dad: Particularly after learning of Aria and Ezra, going as far as to telling Aria to change her outfits for school because he's concerned about "who she could be dressing for" (and Ezra didn't even work at the school anymore at the time).
+- Overprotective Dad: Particularly after learning of Aria and Ezra, going as far as to telling Aria to change her outfits for school because he's concerned about "who she could be dressing for" (and Ezra didn't even work at the school anymore at the time).

-Red Herring: After his blackmail at the hands of Alison was revealed, he's treated as the main suspect both in canon and fanon.
+- Red Herring: After his blackmail at the hands of Alison was revealed, he's treated as the main suspect both in canon and fanon.
 While it hasn't been 100% proven, Aria and the fanbase seems convinced he isn't the murderer.

-"People aren't dolls.
+- "People aren't dolls.
 You can't just play with them and put them back in the box."

 Aria's mother and Byron's wife (later ex-wife), who later becomes a substitute teacher in Rosewood High (and a full-time teacher after Ezra gives up the position).
 Ella believes in treating her children as friends, not as property.
 She has mentioned that she doesn't want to push into Aria's private life, and she thinks that Aria should be allowed to keep secrets.